snowfoxsh/nestify/README.md

 When defining nested generics, you need to add generics to types.
 Enter "FishHook" syntax.
 To define generics on the field use `||<...>`.
 This will let you specify the nested generic types.
-It also works with lifetimes if needed
+It also works with lifetimes if needed.

 ```rust
 nest! {